Frequently Asked Questions:

 - Can I use a FSA/HSA card?

-Why choose the private pay option?
+- Why choose private pay?

 - What is a Superbill?